 Engage with top writers, poets, and teachers—including Norton's award-winning authors and editors—for thought provoking talks and student lectures throughout the academic year.

-Hosted by Kelly Mays, Sarah Touborg, Eleanor Lilly
+Hosted by Eleanor Lilly and Ryan Schwab

 Each presenter will speak for five to ten minutes and will provide practical advice on how you can implement the same or similar approaches with your own students.
 There will be ample time for questions and the chat will be open for discussion.